 In most cases, spondylolisthesis is caused by overuse which can overextend and weaken your spine.

 The condition is common among young athletes who participate in sports that overextend the spine or put excessive stress on the lumbar vertebrae, such as football, weight lifting, and gymnastics.

-Your risk of the condition may also increase with age, as general wear and tear or a genetic predisposition to a thinner interarticularis lead to stress fractures and vertebral weakness.
+Your risk of the condition may also increase with age, as general wear and tear or a genetic predisposition to a thinner pars interarticularis lead to stress fractures and vertebral weakness.

-When Should I Talk To A Doctor About Lower Back Pain?
+When Should I Talk to a Doctor About Lower Back Pain?